 Now that everyone, including your mother (crochet blogs rock!), has a blog, the next big thing is optimizing that blog to get you ranking above your competition and bringing in valuable search traffic.
 What could be better, right?

-Joe Lewis had a great post over at WebProNews commenting on a recent Boston University study that found optimizing your blog with keywords may increase search engine referrals but it won’t increase your blog popularity or help retain readers.
-Overly inserting keywords will help users find you and you may see some ranking benefits, but you’re not going to be attracting new visitors or clients that way.
+Overly inserting keywords will help users find you, and you may see some ranking benefits, but you won’t be attracting new visitors or clients that way.
 They’ll see through your content and move on.

-In laymen’s terms, blogs that focus only on keywords provide zero benefit.
-Got it?
+In layman’s terms, blogs that focus only on keywords provide zero benefit—got it?

 You need to decide what the purpose of your blog is.
 Are you going to use your blog only as a tool for your search engine optimization campaign, or are you going to use it as a branding tool?
 Ideally, you want to do both and you need to find a happy medium of keywords and added value.